Tirru-2002/GraphRAG/README.md

    ollama serve
    ```

-   - (Optional) Pull models to the local Ollama server, for example:
+   - Pull models to the local Ollama server, for example:
+   #### Make sure models are capable to call tools, funtionCall.
    ```bash
    ollama pull llama3.2:latest
    ```